 NPV takes the same total costs and benefits but more closely considers when they occur.
 Then it converts them into today’s currency values by discounting them by the company’s hurdle rate.
 The calculation for NPV is more complex than the calculation for ROI, as it considers the time value of money and a company’s minimum expected return.
 As a result, however, NPV provides greater insight when comparing investment options and making go-no-go decisions.
 Remember, NPV only needs to be greater than zero to make an investment a viable option.

 Both ROI and NPV are dependent upon the time duration for the given analysis.
 This is why the result is typically stated as a three-year ROI or five-year NPV.

 ROI vs NPV: Why Do They Matter in B2B Sales?

 When considering a significant investment (like the technology example above), it’s not a question of ROI vs NPV.
 The financial buyer will want a business case analysis (aka ROI analysis) that includes a multi-year view of cash flows (costs and benefits) in addition to key financial metrics.
-We recommend including the ROI and NPV metrics as well as the payback period.
+We recommend including the ROI and NPV metrics as well as the payback period, but not internal rate of return (IRR).
 B2B sales representatives will want to allow time for this process, pulling in their ROI analyst or tapping into third-party resources that provide ROI on Demand services.